 What is a sequential circuit?

-The main difference between combinational circuits and sequential circuits is that in sequential circuits there is one or more output signals fed back to one or more inputs to obtain a new output.
+The main difference between combinational circuits and sequential circuits is that in sequential circuits, there are one or more output signals fed back to one or more inputs to obtain a new output.

 Sequential circuit example using gates

 Looking at the following diagram, you can see that the output of the OR gate is feed backed to the input of the lower AND gate.
 This means that the future F output (F) depends on the inputs A and B and on the value of the current F output.
 (Fo)

 In other words, the F output (future output) depends on the A and B inputs, and the value that the Fo output.

 Truth table would generally be like the one below, where the inputs are: A, B and the current output (Fo).
 The output F is the future output. (look at the following truth table)

 It can be seen from the previous truth table that the last column “future F output” is sometimes different from the “current F output”, because the “future output F” not only depends on the current A and B inputs but also that also from the “current output Fo”.